ujwalokay/amkylobest/VERCEL_DEPLOYMENT.md

 This guide will help you deploy your GameZone Arena application to Vercel.

+## Quick Start

+1. Push your code to GitHub
+2. Go to [vercel.com](https://vercel.com) → Import your repository
+3. Add `DATABASE_URL` environment variable (if using external database)
+4. Deploy!

+Your app will be live at `https://your-app.vercel.app`

 ## Prerequisites

 1. A [Vercel account](https://vercel.com/signup) (free)
 2. Your code pushed to GitHub, GitLab, or Bitbucket
-3. Environment variables (if using external database)
+3. Database connection string (if using external database)

 ## Deployment Steps